riks1233/rph/README.md

-This is a rental properties hometask written in vanilla PHP, React and which uses MySQL database.
+This is the rental properties hometask written in vanilla PHP, MySQL and React.

 # Setup instructions